 Limber pines are the most dominant tree in the park, and they are super flexible to deal with the epic amounts of wind.

-Supposedly, you can knot the branches of saplings, because they are so flexible.
+They are so flexible that you can knot the branches of saplings.
 (I did not attempt this.)